microstream-one/microstream/integrations/cdi/README.md

 configuration or a single file.
 Thus, you can overwrite any properties following the good practices in the Market, such as [the Twelve-Factor App](https://12factor.net/).

-By default, Eclipse Microprofile will read all the properties and do a parser to Microstream, with the properties parses below.
-Furthermore,  you can read the properties directly as the Microstream way.
+By default, Eclipse Microprofile will read all the properties and do a parser to MicroStream, with the properties parses below.
+Furthermore,  you can read the properties directly in the MicroStream way.

 It will use the Eclipse Microprofile to read/parse the properties.